jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

   ]
 ...
 ```
-These properties DO NOT BELONG to IoT PnP or DTDL.
+These properties ARE NOT PART of IoT PnP or DTDL.
 They are custom properties created for the simulator.

 Descriptions:
 - defaultModelId: it contains the default DTDL model Id.
 It is mandatory in this version of the simulator.